wonordel/Horaizan/README.en.md

 [Русский](README.md)
 [English](README.en.md)

 Horaizan - is a minimalistic open source web browser developed using PySide6.
-The browser provides basic features for navigating web pages, managing tabs, customizing the appearance, and selecting a search engine.
+The browser provides basic features for navigating web pages, managing tabs, customizing the appearance, and selecting a search engine 🌐.

 ## Features

 - **Minimalistic interface**: A simple and intuitive interface that doesn't distract from the main content.
 - **Tab management**: The ability to open and close tabs.
-- **Search engine customization**: Choose from popular search engines like Google, Yandex, DuckDuckGo, and Bing.
+- **Search engine customization**: Choose from popular search engines such as Google, Yandex, DuckDuckGo, and Bing.
-- **Privacy**: Our browser will *never* be monitored by anyone (we don't talk about websites), we promise.
+- **Privacy**: Our browser will *never* be monitored by anyone (we don't talk about websites), we promise 🤫.
-- **Settings**: In the "Menu" menu, you can change the search engine, appearance settings, and clear the cache and cookies.
+- **Change the theme to your liking**: The browser allows you to change the theme in the settings, from black to white!

 ## Installation

-1. Make sure you have Python 3.9 or later installed.
+1. Make sure you have Python 3.9 or later installed 🐍.
 2. Clone the repository:

    ```bash